Zimperium/zScanMarketplace/README.md

 5. Click Add secret.

 ### Step 4 - Add and Configure zSCAN Workflow in GitHub
-1. Click the "Security" tab in your repository (GHAS must be enabled)
+1. Click the "Security" tab in your repository (GHAS must be enabled).
 2. Click "Set up code scanning" under “Vulnerability Alert” on the left navigation pane.
-3. Click “Configure Scanning Tool”
+3. Click “Configure Scanning Tool”.
-4. Under the Code Scanning section, click “Explore Workflows”
+4. Under the Code Scanning section, click “Explore Workflows”.
-5. Enter “zScan” in the search box and hit enter
+5. Enter “zScan” in the search box and hit enter.
 6. The zScan action is displayed.
 Click the “Configure” button.
 7. The zScan.yml file will automatically be opened.
-8. Click the Edit button and make the following changes in the zscan.yml file
+8. Click the Edit button and make the following changes in the zscan.yml file.
-9. Change the value for client_env
+9. Change the value for client_env.
     - If you are a FREE TRIAL USER, then make sure the line reads “client_env: mapsfreemium”.
     - If you are a zScan customer, please review the zScan user guide for the right value.
-    - Please Note: The two spaces after “:” are MANDATORY
+    - Please Note: The two spaces after “:” are MANDATORY.
-10. Change the value for client_id
+10. Change the value for client_id.
     - Where it says “client_id: CNm4gbdCRIyIkv-yjUZ0_K”, change “CNm4gbdCRIyIkv-yjUZ0_K” with the CLIENT_ID from Step 1.
-    - Change the value for app_file
+11. Change the value for app_file.
-11. Change the value to the location of the .ipa or .apk files you want to submit to zScan.
+    - Change the value to the location of the .ipa or .apk files you want to submit to zScan.
     - If the file is the main repository folder then you can change the value to “app_file: ./<appfilename>”.
-A good example would be "app_file: ./InsecureBankv2.apk"
+A good example would be "app_file: ./InsecureBankv2.apk".
-12. Click “Commit changes” , choose “Commit directly to the main branch.” and commit the changes.
+12. Click “Commit changes”,choose “Commit directly to the main branch.” and commit the changes.
 13. Committing the changes automatically runs the zscan action.

 ### Step 5 - View app scan results in GitHub
-1. Click “Security” on the top navigation bar
+1. Click “Security” on the top navigation bar.
 2. Under Security in the left navigation bar, click “Code Scanning” to view all the scan results.

 ### Adding zScan to an existing worklow